New Museum Project

 - Respond to the needs of a growing collection, providing state of the art collections care and storage

-- Invite local residents and visitors alike to enjoy a community green space that’s free and accessible for public use
+- Invite local residents and visitors alike to enjoy a community green space

 - Integrate its facilities on Grant Avenue, including administrative offices and the historic Otero-Bergere house containing its Research Center, Library and Archives